 - Bar graphs depicting the deal value by stage and number of deals for each sales representative on your team

-- A table of each deal in a pipeline with deal owner and deal value
+- A table of each deal in a pipeline with the deal owner and deal value

 Lost deals report

 Analyzing your wins feels great, but don’t forget to learn from your losses, too.
-Finding out why someone said ‘no’ to your business can be even more important than knowing why someone else said ‘yes.’
+Knowing why someone said ‘no’ to your business can be even more important than knowing why someone else said ‘yes.’

 - Find common reasons that leads fail to close